 It’s not safe to drive for a long period of time when you see this message appear.
 Because your vehicle is warning you that you may need a new battery, has a faulty alternator, or has wiring issues.

 Simply put, your vehicles service battery charging system is the power source behind your car.
-It requires a special combination of an alternator, battery, ECU and wiring.
-It’s what keeps the lights shining, music playing, and all sorts of important electronic vitals running.
+It requires a special combination of an alternator, battery, ECU, fuses and wiring.

-Let’s first dive into why the service battery system light is on.
-Then we will cover what steps you can take as a GM car owner when the service battery charging system warning light is on.
+Let’s first dive into service battery charging system means, and what steps you can take as a GM car owner to fix the issue.

 How Does The GM Battery Charging System Work?